Failure to Register as a Sex Offender in Texas

 Failure to register as a sex offender is a serious crime that can further complicate your life.
-If you or someone you know has been charged with failure to register, Jason Trumpler can help.
-Registration requirements can be complicated, and one small mistake or error can result in serious consequences.
+If the State has charged you or someone you know with failure to register, Jason Trumpler can help.
+Registration requirements can be complicated, and one small mistake or error can result in severe consequences.
 Contact our office today at 512-457-5200.

 The frequency for which you will have to report depends on the level of the violation.
-It is important to note that if you plea to any crime or are sentenced to any crime, it may have registration requirements attached to it.
-In Texas, these requirements can be complicated.
-If you do not register as required pursuant to sentencing, you can be charged with failure to register as a sex offender.
+It is important to note that if you plea to any crime or the court sentences you as the result of any conviction, that conviction may have registration requirements attached to it.
+In Texas, complying with registration requirements can be complicated.
+If you do not register as required according to sentencing, you can be charged with failure to register as a sex offender.

 Potential punishments include:

-Failure to register as a sex offender is a felony level offense.
-If you have been accused of failure to register before, or are accused of using falsified information to attempt to register, the charge may be enhanced.
+Failure to register as a sex offender is a felony-level offense.
+If the State has accused you of failure to register before, or the State is charging you with using falsified information to attempt to register, the State will enhance your charge.

-Jason Trumpler is an experienced criminal defense attorney who is familiar with criminal proceeding on both the prosecution and defense sides.
-He will examine your case and find the best defense possible to fight you.
-Currently, he practices in Central Texas counties including Travis, Williamson, Hays, Comal, Burnet, Coryell, Bastrop, Lee, and Bell.
-Call us today at 512-457-5200.
+Jason Trumpler is an experienced criminal defense attorney who is familiar with criminal proceedings on both the prosecution and defense sides.
+He will examine your case and find the best defense possible for fighting for you.
+Currently, he practices in Central Texas counties, including Travis, Williamson, Hays, Comal, Burnet, Coryell, Bastrop, Lee, and Bell.
+Call Us Today At 512-457-5200.